 2. If the grievance involves a specific person in the student's department/school or in another department/school, the university employee in question will be asked to submit a written response to her or his department chair/school director, or his or her designee (or to the Graduate Dean if the chairperson/director is part of the grievance), and to the student within five class days of the receipt of the grievance.
-If the grievance involves a programmatic decision, the appropriate program faculty will be asked to submit a written response to the department chair/school director, or his or her designee (or to the Graduate Dean if the chairperson/director is part of the grievance), and to the student within ten class days of the receipt of the grievance.
-If the grievance), and to the student within ten class days of the receipt of the grievance.
+If the grievance involves a programmatic decision, the appropriate program faculty will be asked to submit a written response to the department chair/school director, or his or her designee (or to the Graduate Dean if the chairperson/director is part of the grievance.
+If the grievance involves a programmatic decision, the appropriate program faculty will be asked to submit a written response to the department chair/school director, or his or her designee (or to the Graduate Dean if the chairperson/director is part of the grievance.
 If the grievance involves a specific person who is not a part of a department or school, the university employee in question will be asked to submit a written response to her or his supervisor and to the student within five class days of the receipt of the grievance.
+If grievance involves a specific person who is not a part of a department or school, the university employee in question will be asked to submit a written response to her or his supervisor and to the student within five class days of the receipt of the grievance.

 The department chair/school director, or his or her designee (or the Graduate Dean if the chairperson/director is part of the grievance or the employee is not part of a department/school), will attempt to resolve the appeal within ten additional class days through conferencing with the employee/program faculty and student.
 If not resolved within ten class days, the department chair/school director, or his or her designee, or the Graduate Dean will request in writing to the department's/school's Graduate Student Grievance Committee or other designated Departmental committee that the Committee consider the grievance.
 If a department/school does not have a Committee charged with handling graduate student grievances that do not fall under the grade policy, the grievance will be directed to the Graduate College Grievance Committee.
 If the process moves to the Department/School level (i.e., does not go directly to the Graduate College), the procedure within the Department/School will be followed and only if the Department/School Committee's decision is appealed will the Graduate College Committee become involved.